rubyspch/Resources-for-Your-100-Days/resourcelist.md

 ## Machine Learning

-- [Introduction to Machine Learning Course (Free)](https://www.udacity.com/course/intro-to-machine-learning--ud120) - FREE udacity course that takes you through the basics of machine learning with lessons on the theory and practical tasks.
+- [Introduction to Machine Learning Course](https://www.udacity.com/course/intro-to-machine-learning--ud120) - FREE udacity course that takes you through the basics of machine learning with lessons on the theory and practical tasks.